The Wolf Among Us 2: Development

 This sequel would be worked completely from scratch, using none of the ideas and initial work that had been done under the former Telltale banner before its closure.
 Unlike the past development cycle approach at the former Telltale where each episode was developed in a standalone fashion, all episodes of The Wolf Among Us 2 were being developed simultaneously.
 The game was set to be released in 2023, but on March 1, 2023, Telltale announced the game was delayed out of 2023 with reports saying that a new release date was "to be expected" in 2024.
 The development team decided that switching to Unreal Engine 5 would be "worth the effort" of redoing much of the work that was already done on Unreal Engine 4 due to the abundance of features in a newer version of the engine and the delay decision was made to avoid doing crunch during this switch.

 Telltale claimed that while they had to lay off a portion of their team in September 2023 due to "market conditions", work on The Wolf Among Us 2 was ongoing.
 Telltale cinematic artist Jonah Huang, who worked at the studio in both its current and original incarnation, was one of those affected, and claimed the studio "laid most of us off early September".
 Telltale reiterated that The Wolf Among Us 2 was still in development in October 2024 after they denied a claim that the game was on the verge of cancellation.

-Eurogamer spoke to AdHoc Studio ahead of the release of their game Dispatch in September 2025.
+AdHoc Studio spoke about The Wolf Among Us 2 both prior to and following the release of their game Dispatch in late 2025.
 According to AdHoc, they did most of the writing and cinematic work for The Wolf Among Us 2, but were told by Telltale that they needed more time.
-Later on, AdHoc and Telltale ran into disagreements, with the AdHoc staff expressing frustration over not granting creative control over the project.
-By this point, the AdHoc team had written the full season script and had begun prototyping and shooting cutscenes.
-Without direction from Telltale, AdHoc pulled out of the project to focus developing Dispatch, and they had no idea of the state of The Wolf Among Us 2 at that point, or how much of their script would ultimately be used.
+Later on, AdHoc and Telltale ran into disagreements, with the former expressing frustration over not granting creative control over the project.
+By this point, AdHoc had written the full season script and had begun prototyping and shooting cutscenes.
+Without direction from Telltale, AdHoc pulled out of the project to focus on developing Dispatch, and they had no idea of the state of The Wolf Among Us 2 at that point, or how much of their script would ultimately be used.